john-hawkins/gazerr/README.md

 python scripts/generate_datasets.py
 ```

-Then execute the gazerr exeriments with
+Then execute the gazerr exeriments with the following two commands:
 ```
 scripts/RUN_EXPERIMENTS.sh
+scripts/RUN_BIAS_EXPERIMENTS.sh
 ```

-Finally, analyse the results and create plots with
+Finally, analyse the results and generate the plots with
 ```
 scripts/ANALYSE_RESULTS.sh
 ```

 ### Documentation